7elephants/passport-teamsnap/README.md

 ## Tests
 Tests not yet provided

-## Prior work
+## Credits and License
 This strategy is based on Jared Hanson's GitHub strategy for passport: [Jared Hanson](http://github.com/jaredhanson) and specifically his work on [passport-oauth2](http://github.com/jaredhanson/passport-oauth2)

-## Credits and License
-express-sslify is licensed under the MIT license.
-If you'd like to be informed about new projects follow  [@TheSumOfAll](http://twitter.com/TheSumOfAll/).

 Copyright (c) 2017 Andrew Steiger